vl4d09/TMPS-labs/README.md

 ---

 ## Objectives:
 &ensp; &ensp; __1.
-Study and understand the Structural Design Patterns.__
+Study and understand the Behavioral Design Patterns.__

 &ensp; &ensp; __2.
-As a continuation of the previous laboratory work, think about the functionalities that your system will need to provide to the user.__
+As a continuation of the previous laboratory work, think about what communication between software entities might be involed in your system.__

 &ensp; &ensp; __3.
-Implement some additional functionalities using structural design patterns.__
+Implement some additional functionalities using behavioral design patterns.__

 ## Theoretical background:
-&ensp; &ensp; In software engineering, the Structural Design Patterns are concerned with how classes and objects are composed to form larger structures.
-Structural class patterns use inheritance to create a hierarchy of classes/abstractions, but the structural object patterns use composition which is generally a more flexible alternative to inheritance.
+&ensp; &ensp; In software engineering, behavioral design patterns have the purpose of identifying common communication patterns between different software entities.
+By doing so, these patterns increase flexibility in carrying out this communication.

-&ensp; &ensp; Some examples of from this category of design patterns are:
+&ensp; &ensp; Some examples from this category of design patterns are :

+   * Chain of Responsibility
+   * Command
+   * Interpreter
+   * Iterator
+   * Mediator
+   * Observer
+   * Strategy

+## Main tasks :
+&ensp; &ensp; __1.
+By extending your project, implement at least 1 behavioral design pattern in your project:__
+  * The implemented design pattern should help to perform the tasks involved in your system.
+  * The behavioral DPs can be integrated into you functionalities alongside the structural ones.
+  * There should only be one client for the whole system.

+&ensp; &ensp; __2.
+Keep your files grouped (into packages/directories) by their responsibilities (an example project structure):__
-   * Adapter
+  * client;
-   * Bridge
+  * domain;
-   * Composite
+  * utilities;
-   * Decorator
+  * data(if applies);

+&ensp; &ensp; __3.
+Document your work in a separate markdown file according to the requirements presented below (the structure can be extended of course):__
+  * Topic of the laboratory work.
-   * Facade
+  * Author.
-   * Flyweight
+  * Introduction/Theory/Motivation.
+  * Implementation & Explanation (you can include code snippets as well):
+    * Indicate the location of the code snippet.
+    * Emphasize the main idea and motivate the usage of the pattern.
-   * Proxy
+  * Results/Screenshots/Conclusions;

 ## Design Patterns Used: